The Best and Worst Milks & Milk Alternatives

 Silk Unsweetened Coconut Milk

 It about ends at "It's lactose-free."
 Oh, and rice milk is good to use in baking because it holds up well under heat.

 But as far as dairy-free milks go, rice milk comes in last in regard to nutritional value.
 Made from boiled rice, brown rice syrup, and brown rice starch, rice milk is higher in sugar than its legume and nut-based counterparts, and lower in protein.
 Add to that the fact that arsenic levels in rice and rice-based products have been on the rise, and you're looking at a food that is almost entirely a NOT THAT!

 Eat This!
 Tip

 Use rice milk sparingly, and when you do, look for lower sugar varieties.

-As for the negatives, there are none besides Ripple’s use of sunflower oil in their recipe.
-It might give the milk a creamy texture, but sunflower oil is high in omega-6s, which are inflammatory fatty acids.
-Luckily Ripple also adds anti-inflammatory omega-3s to counteract these fatty acids, so the damage isn’t too high.
+As for the negatives, there are none besides Ripple's use of sunflower oil in their recipe.
+It might give the milk a creamy texture, but sunflower oil is high in omega-6s, which become inflammatory if consumes in high amounts.
+Luckily, Ripple also adds anti-inflammatory omega-3s to counteract these fatty acids, so the damage isn't too high.

-It touts 40 percent less sugar than flavored milks on the bottle, but flavored is the key word.
-The vanilla pea milk has 14 grams of added sugars, compared to 12 grams of sugar in a traditional milk—and those don’t count as “added” because they’re naturally-occurring lactose sugars found in the milk.
-If you do like it sweet, the “Original” flavor isn’t as bad, coming it at a mere 6 grams of sugar.
+Ripple Unsweetened has 40 percent less sugar than other flavored milks in the market.
+The vanilla pea milk has 15 grams of added sugars, compared to about 12 grams of sugar in traditional milk—and those don't count as "added" because they're naturally-occurring lactose sugars found in the milk.
+If you do like it sweet, the "Original" flavor isn't as bad, coming in at a mere 6 grams of sugar.

 Ripple Vanilla Pea Milk, 8 fl oz